Biggest Benefit is Reduced Income Taxes

 Some of the benefits of incorporating include:

 - income splitting: this allows your family to save money on taxes by shifting some of your income to family members who are in lower tax brackets.
-Proposed rules that are scheduled to be effective January 1, 2018 may substantially reduce the ability to income split.
+New rules that became effective January 1, 2018 now substantially reduce the ability to income split.
+For years subsequent to 2017, you can only split income with family members who work 20 hours per week or more in your practice, or with aunts, uncles, nieces, nephews and non-resident family members.
+For years prior to 2018, you could income split with largely any family member.

 - deferred taxes: with proper planning, you can maximize your tax savings by keeping the money in the business and withdrawing it at times when your income is lower.